1980 National League Championship Series: Aftermath

 The 1980 NL Championship Series is widely regarded as one of the most exciting postseason series in baseball history.
 The last four of its five games went into extra innings, which is the most extra-inning games of any post-season series.
 Four of its games featured lead changes, while the one game that did not go 11 innings and ended in a 1–0 Houston victory.
 "I've never been through such excitement in all my life," said Astros’ outfielder José Cruz after the winner-take-all Game 5.
 Terry Puhl added, "Everybody thought we [Astros] were a team of destiny.
 They were wrong.
 The Phillies were a team of destiny in this series."
 The Phillies would go on the win their first World Series in franchise history, becoming the last original National League team to win a Fall Classic.

 The Astros could have possibly won this series and their first championship if J.R.
 Richard, one of baseball's dominant pitchers of the late 1970s, had not tragically suffered a stroke in the middle of the season.
 In 1981, Richard attempted a comeback with the Astros, however this failed because the stroke had slowed down his reaction time and weakened his depth perception.
 He spent the next few seasons in the minor leagues before being released by the Astros in 1984.
 After his professional baseball career ended, Richard became involved in unsuccessful business deals and went through two divorces, which led to him being homeless and destitute in 1994.
 Richard found solace in a local church and later became a Christian minister.
 He was inducted into the Negro League Hall of Fame in 2018 and the Astros inaugural Hall of Fame in 2019.
 Richard died in 2021 due to complications from COVID-19.

+1980 was Joe Morgan's only year with Houston during his second tenure with the team.
+For much of 1980, Morgan bristled with team manager Bill Virdon at being taken out in late innings for Rafael Landestoy.
+Sealing his fate, Morgan expressed that he did not want to play for the Astros as long as Bill Virdon was the manager.
+Morgan signed with the San Francisco Giants after the season and found his way to the Phillies to team with former Big Red Machine teammates Pete Rose and Tony Perez in 1983.
+Virdon was eventually fired in 1982 after a poor start to the season.

 Then-Astros catcher Bruce Bochy was the manager of the San Francisco Giants in 2010 when his team beat the Philadelphia Phillies 30 years later in the NL Championship Series.
 Bochy was behind the plate for Houston in Game 4 of the 1980 NL Championship Series versus Philadelphia when Pete Rose ran him over to score the go-ahead run in the top of the tenth inning.